-We currently have only three employees - Richard Brewer, our Executive Chairman; Daron Evans, our Chief Financial Officer; and Hsiao Lieu, our Vice President of Clinical Development.
-We currently rely on Two River, an entity affiliated with certain of our officers and directors, to render various management and administrative activities and services for us.
-We also rely in substantial part, and for the foreseeable future will continue to rely, on certain independent organizations and consultants to provide other important services, including substantially all aspects of regulatory guidance, clinical management, and manufacturing.
-There can be no assurance that the services of independent organizations, advisors and consultants will continue to be available to us on a timely basis when needed, or that we can find qualified replacements.
+We currently rely on TRC, an entity affiliated with certain of our directors, to render various administrative activities and services for us.
+We have also relied in substantial part, and, assuming we obtain the capital needed to continue operations, for the foreseeable future will continue to rely, on certain independent organizations and consultants to provide other important services, including substantially all aspects of regulatory guidance, clinical management, and manufacturing.
+Even if we obtain sufficient capital to fund these activities, there can be no assurance that the services of independent organizations, advisors and consultants will continue to be available to us on a timely basis when needed, or that we can find qualified replacements.